 In addition, there are the thirtyfold Christians.
 They are of the Royal Priesthood, but they are doors.
 It seems they forever are falling into the snares of Satan.
 The fully mature sister will pray for her until she is enclosed with panels of cedar.
 Thus she will be preserved until she has a chance to grow in Christ.
 The inside of the Temple of Solomon was made of cedar.
 By enclosing the immature sister in cedar we are stating that she, although immature to begin with, still is of the body of Christ, the eternal Tabernacle of God.

 The inside of the temple was cedar, carved with gourds and open flowers.
 Everything was cedar; no stone was to be seen.
 (I Kings 6:18)

-We who are strong ought to bear with the failings of the weak and not to please ourselves.
-Each of us should please his neighbor for his good, to build him up.
-For even Christ did not please himself but, as it is written: “The insults of those who insult you have fallen on me.”
-(Romans 15:1-3)
+We then who are strong ought to bear with the scruples of the weak, and not to please ourselves.
+Let each of us please his neighbor for his good, leading to edification.
+For even Christ did not please Himself; but as it is written, “The reproaches of those who reproached You fell on Me.”
+(Romans 15:1-3—NKJV)

 All the Israelites were a holy nation:

 You will be for me a kingdom of priests and a holy nation.
 These are the words you are to speak to the Israelites.
 (Exodus 19:6)